mamatha-git/Linux-guide/User Management.md

 # Creating Users in Linux

-To create a new user in Linux, use:
+● To create a new user in Linux, use:

-useradd Command (For most Linux distributions)

-useradd username

-This creates a user without a home directory.
+useradd username --- This creates a user without a home directory.

-To create a user with a home directory:
+adduser username ----This create a user with a home directory:

-useradd -m username

-To specify a shell:
+● To specify a shell:

 useradd -s /bin/bash username

-adduser Command (For Debian-based systems)
+## adduser Command (For Debian-based systems)

 adduser username